JamieKaczor/readMeGenerator/README.md

   MIT

   ### Questions
-  If you have any questions, please refer to my Github page, JamieKaczor, or contact me through my email, DignanJK@aol.com
+  If you have any questions, please refer to my Github page, [JamieKaczor](https://github.com/JamieKaczor), or contact me through my email, DignanJK@aol.com

+  ### Application in use